 The amounts mentioned below are guides only.
 Each family in South India will have their own sambar powder or paste recipe, and their own making the sambar using the powder or paste.
 Play with the recipes below until you find one that you suits your tastes and cooking styles.

 I have in this post the information that I have collected in my Book of Many Things – a chaotic collection of things to save.
-But this occurred some time ago, before I knew many Indian cooks, so I invite and welcome comments and other recipes from my dear readers.
-We can refine and develop this page together.

 To make Sambar Powder